Phantom8015/Specters/README.md

 # [Specters](https://specters.dev)

-This project is my submission to Aether-Tech Hacks
+This project is my submission to Aether-Tech Hacks and NavHacks

 # What does Specters do?